snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/_index.md

 #### Introduction

 Welcome to the **Composable CDP** accelerator.
-This accelerator demonstrates the concept of a Composable CDP by using a selection of excellent tools for each step of the process.
+This accelerator guides you through building a Composable CDP using a selection of excellent tools for each step of the process.
-* **Snowplow** for creating user behavioral data from your product.
+* [**Snowplow**](https://snowplow.io/) for creating user behavioral data from your product.
-* **Databricks DeltaLake** to store the data.
+* [**Databricks DeltaLake**](https://www.databricks.com/product/delta-lake-on-databricks) to store the data.
-* **Databricks** and **MLFlow** for training and executing sophisticated ML predictions to determine a likelihood of conversion.
+* [**Databricks** and **MLFlow**](https://www.databricks.com/product/managed-mlflow) for training and executing sophisticated ML predictions to determine a likelihood of conversion.
-* **Hightouch** activation platform to synchronize the audience segment with marketing tools (like Braze, Salesforce and Facebook Ads) and accelerate their conversion into the qualified leads.
+* [**Hightouch**](https://hightouch.com/) activation platform to synchronize the audience segment with marketing tools (like Braze, Salesforce and Facebook Ads) and accelerate their conversion into qualified leads.

+Once finished, you will be able to use predictive models to achieve a competitive advantage from customer behavior data on your website, driving higher return on ad spend.

 ![composable_cdp](images/composable_cdp.png)

-Once finished, you will be able to use predictive models to achieve a competitive advantage from customer behavior data on your website, for example driving higher return on ad spend.
+(Data loaders like [Fivetran](https://www.fivetran.com/) can play an important role in a composable CDP.
+In this accelerator we don't go into detail on setting these up, see [Fivetran's Documentation](https://fivetran.com/docs/destinations/databricks) if you want to learn more.)

 ***